Polymer/polymer-cli/README.md

 Start a development server designed for serving Polymer & Web Component projects.
 Applications are served as-is, while elements are served from a special route where it can properly reference its dependencies.

+Additionally, the development server will automatically use [Babel](https://babeljs.io) to transpile any ES6 code down to ES5 for browsers that don't have native support for important ES6 features like classes.

 Run `polymer help serve` for the full list of available options.

 ### `polymer lint [--rules RULE_SET] [options...]`

 Lint your project for common errors.
-Provide a set of linting rules via either your `polymer.json` configuration file or the `--rules` command option.
+Specify a set of linting rules via the `--rules` command option or your `polymer.json` configuration.
+To make sure you always use the correct rule set, we reccomend adding a "lint" section to your polymer.json like so:

-For example, if you wanted to lint a Polymer 2.0 Hybrid element, you would run `polymer lint --rules polymer-2-hybrid`.
-To make sure the correct rule set is always used, you should add the following field to your `polymer.json`:

 ```json
 "lint": {